How Many Countries Don’t Use the Metric System

 2.1.
 Myanmar

 The main reason for this decision was to organize its international trade, especially agricultural products exported from the country.
-However, this implementation has not been finalized and thus the adoption of the metric system has been gradual especially by the public, in its entirety, since it is a system that has been used for centuries.
+However, this implementation has not been finalized.

 2.2.
 Liberia

-Liberia was Africa’s oldest and first republic to declare its independence, it started as a society whose main purpose was to help back individuals after the Civil War relocate to Africa, from the Caribbean and the US, having English as its official language.
+Liberia was Africa’s oldest and first republic to declare its independence; it started as a society whose main purpose was to help back individuals after the Civil War relocate to Africa from the Caribbean and the US, having English as its official language.

-However, the Liberian government announced its intentions to implement the metric system, again mainly to ease the process of international trade with any other country.
-Whether they officially adopt this measurement system depends on how well this adoption is received at the local level, as shown by other countries like the United Kingdom, Canada or the US, or various islands in the Caribbean.
+Whether they officially adopt this measurement system depends on how well this adoption is received at the local level, as shown by other countries like the United Kingdom, Canada, the US, or various islands in the Caribbean.

 2.3.
 The United States

-how many countries don
+how many countries don't use the metric system

 Photo by Siora Photography on Unsplash/ Copyright 2018

-After 100 years of the blended use of the metric system and the imperial system, the Metric Conversion Act of 1975 was passed in America, declaring voluntary conversion to metric units at the local level.
-However, the absence of a deadline in this act caused the implementation of the metric system in America to die out, and the United States’ customary unit system stayed in place.
+After 100 years of the blended use of the metric and imperial systems, the Metric Conversion Act of 1975 was passed in America, declaring voluntary conversion to metric units at the local level.

-The United States is still partially reliant on the US customary measures, which are based on inches and pounds.
-This was brought to America by Great Britain during colonization, and the USA has chosen to continue using this system of measurement even after independence, although the United Kingdom has also moved to using the metric units along with the rest of the world.
+The United States is still partially reliant on the US customary measures based on inches and pounds.
+This was brought to America by Great Britain during colonization, and the USA has chosen to continue using this measurement system even after independence.

-how many countries don
+how many countries don't use the metric system

 Photo by Steve Johnson from Pexels/ Copyright 2018

-Thus there remains a blended system of measurements since the government has not mandated the universal adoption of the metric system, and many industries have resisted the conversion mainly due to the heavy expenses involved in switching over, and the public at large due to their unwillingness towards employing a French-designed usage.
+Thus, there remains a blended system of measurements since the government has not mandated the universal adoption of the metric system, and many industries have resisted the conversion mainly due to the heavy expenses involved in switching over, and the public at large due to their unwillingness towards employing a French-designed usage.

-This makes the United States the only country on the planet, that is not actively trying to complete a full conversion to the metric system.
+This makes the United States the only country on the planet that is not actively trying to complete a full conversion to the metric system.

 3. Countries Using Mixed Systems of Measurement